-The Omega Chapter at Large of Lambda Nu is a professional organization that fosters academic scholarship, promotes research in the imaging sciences field, and recognizes exemplary scholarship.
-Honor Society membership is by invitation to medical imaging juniors and seniors with a 3.5 GPA as well as community leaders in medical imaging.
+The Omega Chapter at Large of Lambda Nu is a professional organization that fosters academic scholarship, promotes research in the imaging sciences field and recognizes exemplary scholarship.
+Honor Society membership is by invitation to medical imaging juniors and seniors with a 3.5 GPA and community leaders in medical imaging.